philcryer/wpa2own/README.md

 - libcurl and curl-dev installed (used by whoismac and wlancap2wpasec)
 - libpthread and pthread-dev installed (used by hcxhashcattool)

-EXAMPLE: to install all software requirements in Debian Linux, Ubuntu Linux, and Kali Linux:
+EXAMPLE: to install all software requirements in Debian Linux, Ubuntu Linux, or Kali Linux:

 ```sudo apt-get -y install libcurl4-openssl-dev libssl-dev zlib1g-dev libpcap-dev libgmp3-dev```